 If you don’t like reading rough language do not read this book.
 David Goggins is the only man in history to complete elite training as a Navy SEAL, Army Ranger, and Air Force Tactical Air Controller, he went on to set records in numerous endurance events, inspiring Outside Magazine to name him “The Fittest (Real) Man in America.”

 He also swears in the book more than what is probably necessary.
-That does not keep this from being a book that is a testament to what a human being can achieve when they are focused, motivated and can tune out the voice in your head that feeds your fears and anxieties.
+That does not keep this from being a book that is a testament to what a human being can achieve when they are focused and motivated.
+And you can tune out the voice in your head that feeds your fears and anxieties.

-I have noticed that I have been more focused and am pushing harder, particularly in workouts , after having read and thought about the book.
+I have noticed that I have been more focused.
+I will push harder, particularly in workouts , after having read and thought about the book.

 If ever there was a person to teach the value of perseverance in the face of adversity, something I hold in high esteem, it is Mr. Churchill.